akgarg0472/urlshortener/README.md

 ---

-These settings configure core aspects of the URL shortener service, including the URL base, service discovery, and the management endpoints for health checks and monitoring with Prometheus.

 ### 2. `application-dev.yml`

 This configuration is used for the development environment, where specific settings are adjusted to suit local